wp-plugins/jonradio-multiple-themes/readme.txt

 == Changelog ==

+= 4.10.1 =
+* Sticky:  add a unique Query to URL so that Caching plugins will cache separate copies for each Theme used on a particular page

 = 4.10 =
 * Add a Sticky option (Advanced Setting) for URL Queries (keyword=value) that will select the same Theme for all subsequent pages viewed by the same Visitor
 * Enhance performance by eliminating processing related to each Type of Setting when no Setting entries of that Type exist